Protect the environment Drastic measures to cut plastic waste at Pictet

 Raise employee awareness

-Raising employees’ awareness of environmental issues and of the measures implemented by Pictet has long been part of our strategy.
+Raising employees’ awareness of environmental issues and of the measures taken by Pictet has long been part of our approach.

 Improve energy efficiency